The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case

 {{images/}} \DeclareGraphicsExtensions{.png}

-I use a parametric, bijective transformation to generate heavy tail versions $Y$ of an arbitrary random variable (RV) $X \sim F_X$, by similar concepts as in \citet{GMGLambertW_Skewed} for skewed RVs.
-The tail behaviour of the so-called heavy tail Lambert W $\times$ $F_X$ RV $Y$ depends on a tail parameter $\delta \geq 0 $; for $\delta = 0$, $Y \equiv X$, for $\delta > 0$ $Y$ has heavier tails than $X$.
+I present a parametric, bijective transformation to generate heavy tail versions $Y$ of arbitrary RVs $X \sim F_X$.
+The tail behavior of the so-called \emph{heavy tail Lambert W $\times$ $F_X$} RV $Y$ depends on a tail parameter $\delta \geq 0 $: for $\delta = 0$, $Y \equiv X$, for $\delta > 0$ $Y$ has heavier tails than $X$.
 For $X$ being Gaussian, this meta-family of heavy-tailed distributions reduces to Tukey's $h$ distribution.
-Lambert's $W$ function provides an explicit inverse transformation, which can be used to remove skewness and heavy tails from data and then apply standard methods and models to this so obtained ``nice'' (Gaussianised) data.
-The optimal inverse transformation can be estimated by maximum likelihood.
-This transformation based approach to heavy tails also yields analytical, concise and simple expressions for the cumulative distribution (cdf) $G_Y(y)$ and probability density function (pdf) $g_Y(y)$.
-As a special case, I present explicit expressions for Tukey's $h$ pdf and cdf - to the authors knowledge for the first time in the literature.
-Applications to a simulated Cauchy sample, S\&P 500 log-returns, as well as solar flares data demonstrate the usefulness of the introduced methodology.
+Lambert's $W$ function provides an explicit inverse transformation, which can be estimated by maximum likelihood.
+This inverse can remove heavy tails from data, and also provide analytical expressions for the cumulative distribution (cdf) and probability density function (pdf).
+As a special case, these yield explicit formulas for Tukey's $h$ pdf and cdf - to the author's knowledge for the first time in the literature.
+Simulations and applications to S\&P 500 log-returns and solar flares data demonstrate the usefulness of the introduced methodology.